Azure-Samples/Microchip-PIC-IoT-Wx/README.md

     <img src=".//media/image23.png" style="width:6.5.in;height:1.43506in" alt="A screenshot of a cell phone Description automatically generated" />

 9. In the terminal emulator window, confirm that “local echo” is enabled in the terminal settings.
-At the CLI prompt, type in the command "idscope <MY_ID_SCOPE>" to set the ID Scope (which gets saved in the ATECC608A secure element on the PIC-IoT board) and then hit [ENTER].
-To confirm it was set correctly, the ID Scope can be read out from the board by issuing the "idscope" command (i.e. without specifying an ID Scope value as the parameter on the command line)
+At the CLI prompt, type in the command `idscope <MY_ID_SCOPE>` to set the ID Scope (which gets saved in the ATECC608A secure element on the PIC-IoT board) and then hit [ENTER].
+To confirm it was set correctly, the ID Scope can be read out from the board by issuing the `idscope` command (i.e. without specifying an ID Scope value as the parameter on the command line)

     <img src=".//media/image46.png" style="width:5.in;height:3.18982in" alt="A screenshot of a cell phone Description automatically generated" />

-10. At the CLI prompt, type in the command "reset" and hit [ENTER] to restart the application using the updated ID Scope to establish a connection to your DPS.
+10. At the CLI prompt, type in the command `reset` and hit `[ENTER]` to restart the application using the updated ID Scope to establish a connection to your DPS.

 11. Wait for the PIC-IoT board to connect to your DPS and stabilize (allow up to 2 minutes); eventually the Blue and Green LEDs should both stay constantly on (which signifies a successful & stable DPS connection).
 If the Red LED comes on and stays lit, then something was incorrectly programmed (e.g. application firmware, Wi-Fi credentials, ID Scope).
 If the Blue LED is not constantly on, then there is an issue with connecting to your wireless access point.

-12. To enable the “full” debug messaging output to the terminal emulator window, execute the command "debug 4" on the Command Line Interface (CLI).
-To disable the debug messages at any time, execute the command "debug 0" (debug levels range from 0 to 4).
+12. To enable the “full” debug messaging output to the terminal emulator window, execute the command `debug 4` on the Command Line Interface (CLI).
+To disable the debug messages at any time, execute the command `debug 0` (debug levels range from 0 to 4).
 The CLI is always active, even while debug messages are being continuously displayed on the terminal window.

-### Section 5: Verify the Connection between PIC-IoT and Azure
+### Section 5: Verify the Connection between PIC-IoT and Azure IoT Hub/DPS

 A successful PIC-IoT to Azure DPS connection can be verified two ways: